dnsimple/dnsimple-support/content/articles/heroku-error-ssl.markdown

 > ### Your connection is not private
 >
-> Attackers might be trying to steal your information from www.google.com (for example, passwords, messages, or credit cards). ` NET::ERR_CERT_COMMON_NAME_INVALID`
+> Attackers might be trying to steal your information from www.alpha.com (for example, passwords, messages, or credit cards). `NET::ERR_CERT_COMMON_NAME_INVALID`
 >
-> This server could not prove that it is **alpha.com**; its security certificate is from **bravo.com**.
+> This server could not prove that it is **www.alpha.com**; its security certificate is from **www.bravo.com**.
 This may be caused by a misconfiguration or an attacker intercepting your connection.

 ![](/files/heroku-ssl-error-commonname-chrome.png)